Haxatron/tp/docs/DeveloperGuide.md

 **Use case: UC2 - Delete a contact in the contact list**

+**MSS**
+1. Tutor enters `list` to view the current contacts and their indexes.
+2. TAConnect shows the list of contacts with index numbers.
+3. Tutor enters `delete INDEX` to remove the intended contact.
+4. TAConnect validates that the `INDEX` refers to a contact in the displayed list.
+5. TAConnect removes the contact from the contact list, saves the updated data, and confirms the deletion.

+    Use case ends.

+**Extensions**

+3a.
+Tutor enters an `INDEX` that is not a positive integer.
+  * 3a1.
+TAConnect shows an error message describing the valid index format.
+  * 3a2.
+Tutor re-enters the command with a valid `INDEX`.

+    Use case resumes from step 3.

+4a.
+The specified `INDEX` does not correspond to any contact currently displayed.
+  * 4a1.
+TAConnect informs the tutor that the index is invalid.

+    Use case resumes from step 3.

+5a.
+Storage operation fails due to an I/O error.
+  * 5a1.
+TAConnect displays an error message indicating that the data could not be saved.

+    Use case ends.

 **Use case: UC3 - Search contacts in the list by name**

+**MSS**
+1. Tutor enters `find KEYWORD` to locate a contact.
+2. TAConnect parses the command and checks that at least one keyword is provided.
+3. TAConnect filters the contact list to contacts whose names contain the keyword(s).
+4. TAConnect displays the filtered list to the tutor.
+5. Tutor uses the displayed contact details to reach out to the intended person.

+    Use case ends.

+**Extensions**

+2a.
+Tutor omits the keyword or enters only whitespace.
+  * 2a1.
+TAConnect shows an error message indicating that at least one keyword is required.

+    Use case resumes from step 1.

+3a.
+No contact matches the supplied keyword(s).
+  * 3a1.
+TAConnect shows a message indicating that no contacts were found.

+    Use case ends.

+5a.
+Tutor wishes to refine the search.
+  * 5a1.
+Tutor enters another `find` command with different keyword(s).

+    Use case resumes from step 1.

 **Use case: UC4 - List all contacts in the course**